 But it’s not just fewer crowds that make this rocky island so special.
 No, it’s the various calderas that gurgle in its heart.
-Around the edge, alluring whitewashed villages with signature blue frames play home to close-knit communities.
-In the middle of the island, you’ll find the space like landscape where the crater of this active volcano bubbles away, and you can take your adventurous ass right down into it, sulphur fumes and all.
+Around the edge, alluring whitewashed villages with those signature blue frames play home to close-knit communities.
+In the middle of the island, you’ll find the space-like landscape where the crater of this active volcano bubbles away – and yes, you can take your adventurous ass right down into it, sulphur fumes and all.

-Nisyros Island struck me as somewhere an artist would come to paint, or a writer would come to craft their words, it had ‘that’ vibe, whatever that may be, and it felt the perfect place to escape the tourist crowds that descend on Greece, even during my peak August visit.
+Nisyros Island struck me as somewhere an artist would come to paint or a writer would come to craft their words, it had ‘that’ vibe, whatever that may be, and it felt like the perfect place to escape the tourist crowds that descend on Greece, even during my peak August visit.
 However long you plan to spend here, here’s what you should know, alongside how to get to Nisyros from other places in Greece.

 Things to do on Nisyros Volcanic Island